UCSD-SEELab/iot-hd-reading-group/ICCAD/2019/SemiHD/SemiHD.md

      ![Table3](./Table3.png)

-   * SemiHD achieves higher accuracy with higher labeled data but more iterations are needed.
+   * SemiHD achieves higher accuracy with higher labeled data but more iterations are needed, compared wih HD (not mentioned if retraining is done).

      ![Table4](./Table4.png)